Illegal and Black Market Faucets

-Certain Asian faucet manufacturers have established service centers in North America to handle back-end support for the retail chains that buy their faucets for private branding. both provide warranty and parts support for the U.S. and Canadian retail stores that buy and re-brand their faucets.
-These include well-known retailers such as faucets from a number of smaller Asian manufacturers, has taken a different approach.
-Instead of providing post-sale service itself or relying on its several manufacturers to supply parts and take care of warranty issues, it simply hired a third party warranty service company, Mecanair, to support its Asian-made faucets.
-A call to RONA's warranty number connects directly to Mecanair, which stocks and inventories the a massive number of parts.
+The Canadian hardware giant, RONA, which buys its store-brand faucets from several smaller Asian manufacturers has taken a different approach.
+Instead of providing post-sale service itself or relying on its several manufacturers to supply parts and take care of warranty issues, it simply hired a third-party warranty service company, Mecanair, to support its Asian-made faucets.
+A call to RONA's warranty number connects directly to Mecanair, which stocks and inventories the parts needed to service Rona's store-brand faucets.

 Unfortunately, however, the Chinese and Taiwanese manufacturers providing off-brand faucets to hosted sellers do not maintain parts operations in North America and are not set up to offer post-sale support from their factories in China or Taiwan.
-If you could find out which Asian company actually manufactured a particular off-brand faucet, contacting the manufacturer would be a total waste of time.
+If you could find out which Asian company manufactured a particular off-brand faucet, contacting the manufacturer would be a total waste of time.
 As far as they are concerned it is up to the retailer to arrange for product and parts support.
-Once they deliver the faucets a freight forwarder, their job is done.
+Once they deliver the faucets to a freight forwarder, their job is done.

-How to Buy a Safe, Reliable Faucet
+How to Buy a Safe, Reliable Faucets

 Surprisingly, while these faucets are illegal to sell in the U.S. or Canada, they are not illegal to buy.
 There are no penalties for owning an illegal faucet.
 If you want to buy one as a decorative accent to display on your fireplace mantel, it's perfectly legal to do so.

 A problem arises, however, if you decide to install it in your household plumbing system.
 While not illegal to own, uncertified faucets are illegal to install in a drinking water system.
-They violate every plumbing code in effect in North America.Note 19 Your plumber will probably not install it.
+They violate every plumbing code in effect in North America.
+Your plumber will probably not install it.
 And, if you are caught with one at your kitchen sink, you will probably be required to remove it or pay a fine, then remove it.
 Some localities go so far as to award jail time for violations.